pachyderm/docs/content/2.3.x/reference/pachctl/pachctl_config_set_context.md

+---
+# metadata #
-## pachctl config set context
+title:  pachctl config set context

-Set a context.
+description: "Set a context config from a given name and a JSON configuration file on stdin"
+date:  2022-10-11T14:56:32-04:00
+---

 ### Synopsis